-Located on the northeast tip of Fogo Island Joe Batt's arm is the largest of this small island's eleven communities.
-Traditionally an "arm" referred to any settlement that wrapped around an inlet, as this community does, and not to a human appendage, as this particular communities name implies.
+Located on the northeast tip of Fogo Island, Joe Batt's arm is the largest of this small island's eleven communities.
+Traditionally, an "arm" referred to any settlement that wrapped around an inlet, as this community does, and not to a human appendage, as this particular community's name implies.

 Though it is agreed that this place was named for someone named Joe Batt, there are two schools of thought as to who this Joe Batt was.
 One story holds that Joe Batt was a crewmember of the famous explorer Captain James Cook who, in 1763 deserted the Captain and his ship at Gander Bay, during a surveying expedition, and settled on Fogo Island.
 The less romantic version tells the tale of a Joseph Batt who was convicted in Bonavista in 1774 of stealing a pair of shoes but made his escape to Fogo Island to live out his days.

-No place name in Newfoundland has raised more eyebrows, or been the topic of more speculation and conversation then that of the town of Dildo.
-This name, despite its connotations, has nothing at all to do with any type of sexual devise.
+No place name in Newfoundland has raised more eyebrows or been the topic of more speculation and conversation than that of the town of Dildo.
+This name, despite its connotations, has nothing at all to do with any type of sexual device.

-Though a number of residence over the years have petitioned to have the name changed the community as a whole has chosen to embrace it.
+Though a number of residents over the years have petitioned to have the name changed, the community as a whole has chosen to embrace it.
 It has, after all, been very good for tourism.
-If one should wish to plan a visit to this beautiful little village in Trinity Bay one may want to plan it around their annual summer festival, from which the visitor can take home a souvenir tee shirt proudly proclaiming: "I survived Dildo Days".
+If one should wish to plan a visit to this beautiful little village in Trinity Bay, one may want to plan it around their annual summer festival, from which the visitor can take home a souvenir t-shirt proudly proclaiming: "I survived Dildo Days".

 Blow Me Down